 - Securely attach a fixed fire guard around any open fires, smouldering ashes, or electric or gas heaters.

-- Save ironing for after your children are asleep.
+- Save ironing for when children aren’t around.
 You could also put your children – or yourself! – in a playpen while you iron.

-- Keep clothes and toys at least 1 m away from heaters.
+- Keep clothes, toys, curtains and other flammable items at least 1 m away from heaters.